janishutz/libreevent/website/src/admin-panel/settings.md

 ## Removing an account
-You can delete an admin account by right clicking on it (yes, right click) and hit delete.
-Confirm again that you want to delete the account and then it's gone.
+You can delete an admin account by right-clicking on it (yes, right click) and hit delete.
+Confirm again that you want to delete the account, and then it's gone.